-Insights from Mike McNeil CEO & co-founder, Fleet Businesses are powered by the devices their employees use: laptops, tablets, smartphones, and other mobile technology.
-Some of these are company-issued devices, but many are personal devices on which employees conduct their work - and in today's remote environment, that work could happen anywhere.
-But how does an organization manage those devices?
+Insights from Mike McNeil CEO & co-founder, Fleet Businesses are taking device security more seriously than ever.
+Modern work environments pose many challenges for security teams, and it's becoming much more difficult for organizations to secure their devices: laptops, tablets, smartphones, and other mobile technology.
+Some of these devices are company-issued, but many are personal devices on which employees conduct their work - and in today's remote environment, that work could happen anywhere.
+So how does an organization manage its devices?
 Do they know if their devices are compliant and secure?
 Do they have ways to query them to learn more about their status in real time?
 Or are organizations unprepared and overwhelmed with managing thousands or hundreds of thousands of endpoints?
 At Fleet, we help security teams, IT professionals, and DevOps engineers track and secure their organization's laptops and servers.
-But outside of our users and customers, we wanted to know more about the current state of device management, in general, to understand better how security teams manage their endpoints.
-We found that organizations may not be managing devices as successfully and thoroughly as they should be to keep themselves safe.
+But outside of our users and customers, we wanted to know more about the current state of device management, in general, to understand how security teams manage their endpoints better.
+We found that organizations may not be managing devices as successfully and thoroughly as they should to keep themselves safe.
 We hope you consider these insights and findings as you build your device management strategy in 2022.
 Key findings Only a quarter say their devices are fully enrolled and upgraded Only 23% of the people we asked said they have successfully enrolled all, or nearly all, of their devices in their MDM.
 25% are running the latest OS version, while the remainder only have a fraction of their devices enrolled or upgraded.
 Miscellaneous and mobile operating systems are a problem When it comes to managing operating systems, 36% struggle with miscellaneous operating systems, 29% with iOS, and 26% with Android.
 Additionally, Windows (40%) and Linux (27%) are the platforms they use the most but don't currently manage.
 The best practice is to have a good bring-your-own-device (BYOD) policy 32% say having a documented BYOD policy is a crucial best practice for their MDM strategy.
 They also find success measuring point-in-time compliance across all devices (31%) and tracking how quickly vulnerable software is patched (30%).
 Compliance verification is the biggest day-to-day challenge 23% of our respondents say their biggest daily challenge with their MDM is being able to verify compliance across devices.
 21% say getting all their devices enrolled is their top challenge, while 20.5% say maintaining accurate visibility across devices is theirs.
 Complicated MDMs are the top deployment challenge 36% found it too difficult to configure and understand their MDM, while 34% also encountered confusing or limited documentation.
 33% were frustrated with SSO integration, and a further 33% faced difficulty getting support.
 Only half think their MDM is effective 47% find visibility into enrolled devices sufficient, 49% effectively maintain secure laptops and servers, 52% respond to incidents promptly, 55% have the visibility to investigate in real time, and 49% effectively enforce compliance and security posture - but the remainder are not finding these in their MDM.

 Multi-factor authentication is a top priority for 2022